 The last piece of equipment you will be using during every inspection is a bee smoker.
 A bee smoker is used to calm bees while you inspect them.
 There are several different versions of smokers but a basic one works best.
 It does take some practice to light it and certain fuels work better than others.
 Here is a link to some of the best fuels to use for your beehive smoker.
-I’ve also included a video below on how to light a bee smoker.

 2. Protective equipment – you will become very familiar with the use of protective gloves, a jacket or full protective bee suit, or a simple hat and veil.

 As you gain experience you will choose what works best for you.
 Some beekeepers will only use a jacket with hat and veil, while others prefer a full bee suit.
 As a beginner I would recommend always starting with a full bee suit.